mercadopago/devsite-docs/guides/wallet-connect/sniffing-strategy.en.md

-# Sniffing Strategy
+# Sniffing strategy

 **Sniffing** is a feature that allows you to identify if a user has the Mercado Pago app installed on their mobile device and automatically open this app.
 If so, when opening the `agreement_uri` in a browser, the **agreement flow** is automatically initiated in the app, without the user needing to log in manually.

-The Sniffing feature simplifies the linking process, improving the user experience by reducing friction in the agreement process.
+The sniffing feature simplifies the linking process, improving the user experience by reducing friction in the agreement process.

 ## Sniffing usage models